 What kind of services does Vergnet provide?

 Chris: We provide wind turbines, solar, storage, but we can also hybridize an entire grid system, which allows everything to seamlessly fit in to optimize the amount of renewable energy that is used on the grid, hence reducing the amount of fossil fuel used.
-Obviously the price of fossil fuel fluctuates, you can never really predict what your costs are going to be, and that’s borne by the consumers, by the customers of the utilities.
+Obviously the price of fossil fuel fluctuates, you can never really predict what your costs are going to be, and that’s borne by the consumers, by the customers of the utilities, but it gives us an idea of where we need to be to make energy affordable.
+If we learn more here, the more we’ll be able to do in the future, and we’ve already started going in the right direction.
 The hybridization that we have, Hybrid Wizard, allows a much better return, and a much better penetration of the renewable energy, which allows the utility to use less oil, which allows them to reduce their dependence on it and, hence, a much more predictable cost can be established for electricity.
 This could be even more important for those who are business owners who are looking for help with their utility bills, having somewhere like Utility Bidder could be a good place for businesses to find an affordable way to manage their utility bills and save money.

 The other thing that we do that nobody does, our turbines that we use are hurricane resistant up to category five hurricanes.
 We’ve worked in the Caribbean for so long, and so we developed that specifically for the Caribbean region; it allows more disaster resistance, which means you can lower the turbine and as soon as the hurricanes pass you can put the turbine back up.
 It just means that you can be back up and running a lot sooner.
 It’s particularly useful technology for the Caribbean, and South Pacific!